Valentine Painting Activity with Stencils

 Cut out half a heart shape on the fold.

-Cut out the center of the template, leaving up to a 1 inch (2.5 cm) border.
+Cut out the center of the heart shape, leaving up to a 1 inch (2.5 cm) border.

-If kids are cutting out the stencil, draw the shape before hand with a marker or crayon.
+If kids are cutting out the stencil, draw two lines before hand with a marker or crayon to guide their scissors.

-Roll small pieces of tape to place under the heart stencil, to secure it to a sheet of paper.
+Roll small pieces of tape to place under the edges of the heart stencil, to secure it to a sheet of plain paper.

 Paint inside the stencil - and outside if preferred.

-Carefully lift the stencil to reveal the beautiful heart shape!
+Lift the stencil - carefully! - to reveal the beautiful heart shape!

 Make a Valentine collage with various sizes of stencils.